Air conditioning service and maintenance

 The EU began the process of phasing out of use, the most harmful refrigerant gases – which are used to provide cooling in air conditioning systems.
 Refrigerant or F-Gases are grouped by their GWP with corresponding service bans are in place for the most harmful gases.
 To make air conditioning systems less hazardous and more environmentally friendly the EU enacted the F-Gas quota and phase down in 2015.

 Thermodial’s approach to air conditioning servicing is through a PPM regime.
 This approach is the most risk averse, energy efficient and cost-effective measure.
 It not only saves on costs through optimal, energy efficient operation of systems, but it realises a maintenance saving through fewer callouts.

-Also, all Thermodial service engineers are trained and certified by the EPA to F-Gas category Ⅰ, meaning there is no restriction on their air conditioning service activities.
+Also, all Thermodial HVAC service engineers are trained and certified by the EPA to F-Gas category Ⅰ, meaning there is no restriction on their air conditioning service activities.
 This also increases the possibilities of achieving a first-time fix to issues, due to their higher level of training.

 Explore our full PPM capabilities.

 An air conditioning unit leaking water is one of the most common and sometimes the most disruptive building service problems – due to unit locations – in a workplace environment.
 Leaking air conditioning units generally occur over the summer months where their use and...